-June 10 - Aug.
-9 (E-148 to E-88) Nomination Papers - Independent Candidates Between these dates, independent candidates for partisan office shall circulate their Nomination petitions to obtain signatures and submit them to the Elections Department for examination.
-If the district falls within two or more counties, the Elections Department shall report within two working days to the Secretary of State the total number of signatures submitted.
-Independent candidates must pay the nonrefundable filing fee or present a sufficient number of valid in-lieu signatures at the time they receive their Nomination Paper from the county Elections Department.
+June 7 - Aug.
+6 (E-148 to E-88) Nomination Papers - Independent Candidates Between these dates, independent candidates for partisan office shall circulate their Nomination petitions to obtain signatures and submit them to the Elections Department for examination.
+If the district falls within two or more counties, the Elections Department shall report within two working days to the Secretary of State the total number of signatures submitted. §8106 Independent candidates must pay the nonrefundable filing fee or present a sufficient number of valid in-lieu signatures at the time they receive their Nomination Paper from the county Elections Department.
 Independent candidates for legislative offices must have filed Declarations of Intention and satisfied their filing fee (with signatures or money, or a combination) during the pre-primary filing period or they may not file Nomination Papers.
-Supplemental signatures-in-lieu or the balance due on the filing fee must be paid before Nomination Papers can be filed. §8106, §8350, 8403, 8454 June 10 - Aug.
-9 (E-148 to E-88) Statement of Economic Interests Between these dates, specified non incumbent candidates in an election shall file Statements of Economic Interests (Form 700) disclosing their investments, interests in real property, and any income received during the preceding 12 months.
+Supplemental signatures-in-lieu or the balance due on the filing fee must be paid before Nomination Papers can be filed. §8350, 8403, 8454 The Elections Department shall forward the nomination papers to the Secretary of State between July 6 - Sept.
+4. June 7 - Aug.
+6 (E-148 to 88) Statement of Economic Interests Between these dates, specified non incumbent candidates in an election shall file Statements of Economic Interests (Form 700) disclosing their investments, interests in real property, and any income received during the preceding 12 months.
 Such statement shall not be required if the candidate has filed such a statement within the past 60 days for the same jurisdiction.
-Gov. Code §87200, 87201, 87500 June 27 Initiative & Legislative Measure Qualification Deadline (E-131) Last day for an initiative measure to qualify for the general election ballot.
-Cal.
-Const.
-Art.
-II §8(c); Elec.
-Code §9013 Last day for the Legislature to adopt a constitutional amendment, bond measure or other legislative measure in order for the proposed measure to appear on the general election ballot. §9040 July 1 - July 15 (E-127 to E-113) Cities Publish Election Notice Between these dates, any city that is consolidating an election with the November general will publish a Notice of Election one time in a newspaper of general circulation stating: ??
-The date and polling hours of the election ??
-Any offices to be filled and any measure to be voted on, including a synopsis of each measure. §12101, 12111
+Gov. Code §87200, 87201, 87500 June 28 - Jul 12 (E-127 to E-113) Cities Publish Election Notice Between these dates, any city that is consolidating an election with the November General will publish a Notice of Election one time in a newspaper of general circulation stating: The date and polling hours of the election Any offices to be filled and any measure to be voted on, including a synopsis of each measure. §12101, 12111 June 30 (E-125) Special Districts & Cities Deliver Notice of Election to County Clerk Between these dates the County Clerk, as a matter of policy, will publish a Notice of Election containing the date of the election, the offices to be filled, where nomination papers are available, and the deadline for filing Declarations of Candidacy. §10509, 10522, 10524 A clause to determine a tie vote is included in the "Notice of Election". §15651